Welcome to today's edition of the Rush 24-7 podcast.

 This is according to USA Today Gallup poll amid signs of turbulence in November's midterm elections.

-Last week's jubilant signing of the health care overhaul, Obama's signature domestic initiative seems to have given the president little boost.
+Last week's jubilant signing of the health care overhaul, Obama's signature domestic initiative, seems to have given the president little boost.

-Instead, his standing on four personal qualities has sagged, and 50% of those surveyed say he does not deserve re-election.
+Instead, his standing on four personal qualities has sagged, and 50% of those surveyed say he does not deserve reelection.

-Nearly the double the number who felt that way last summer in all, half say Obama deserves at least a moderate amount of blame.
+In all, half say Obama deserves at least a moderate amount of blame.

-Now USA Today and Gallup were very much shocked and upset by these results, so they also included in their poll the status of congressional leaders.
+And upset by these results, so they also included in their poll the status of congressional leaders.

 And of course, they have to point out, dutifully so, the president fares better than other Washington leaders.